 Testopia is a test case management extension for Bugzilla.
 It is designed to be a generic tool for tracking test cases, allowing for testing organizations to integrate bug reporting with their test case run results.
 Though it is designed with software testing in mind, it can be used to track testing on virtually anything in the engineering process.

-This versions supports Bugzilla 4.2 and the best news is that it no longer requires a patch for Bugzilla.
+This versions supports Bugzilla 4.2 and 4.4, and the best news is that it no longer requires a patch for Bugzilla.
 If you are upgrading, please reverse the existing version's patch before installing.
 A fresh install only requires that you untar the tarball in your Bugzilla root directory and run checksetup.
 Thanks go to LpSolit from the Bugzilla team for his work in making this possible.

-If you are upgrading on a case sensitive filesystem you must remove the existing testopia folder in the extensions directory.
+IMPORTANT NOTICE: If you are upgrading on a case sensitive filesystem you must remove the existing testopia folder in the extensions directory.
 If you have made modifications to the testopia source code, you will need to merge them into the new Testopia folder (capital T).
 If you are on Windows or another case insensitive file system you should first rename the folder (testopia-old for example) and then unzip the tarball.
 You can then merge your changes before deleting the old version.

 API USERS TAKE NOTE: Positional parameters are now deprecated.
 All params should now be sent in a hash (struct, dict, hashmap or whatever your language of choice calls key, value pairs).
 Though all attempts have been made to provide continuing support for positional parameters, please be aware that some API calls may fail until you make this change.
 Also, future versions may remove this support completely.